 Enroll in a graduate program at an accredited institution.

-Complete 15 semester hours of classes beyond a bachelor's degree, which must include nine hours of graduate-level accounting courses, three hours of tax study, and not be a duplicate or review of any previously courses taken.
+To become a CPA, you must complete 15 semester hours of classes beyond a bachelor's degree, which must include nine hours of graduate-level accounting courses, three hours of tax study, and not be a duplicate or review of any previously courses taken.

 Have undergraduate foreign transcripts evaluated by a Board-approved service such as Foreign Academic Credential Evaluators, Inc. or Global Services Associates, Inc. They will process your transcripts to ensure they meet the level of education and knowledge required and have the requisite skills before you gain access to the CPA exam.